Ayush-Shaw/Password-Manager/ReduxToolkit/README.md

 # Password Manager - Redux Toolkit
-The Password Manager app is a secure and user-friendly application designed to help users manage their passwords efficiently.
-Built with React for the frontend and utilizing local storage for data persistence, this app ensures that your sensitive information is stored safely on your device.
+The Project Manager app is a comprehensive tool designed to help teams and individuals manage their projects efficiently.
+It provides a range of features to streamline project planning, execution, and monitoring.
+This project is a Password Manager application built using React for the frontend and MongoDB for the backend.

 ### Features
-- Secure Password Storage: Store passwords along with website URLs and usernames securely.
+- Password Storage: Store passwords securely with website URL, username, and password.
-- Local Storage: Utilize the browser’s local storage to save passwords, ensuring data remains on your device.
-- Easy Access: Quickly view, copy, and visit saved URLs.
+- MongoDB Storage: Use MongoDB to store passwords securely.
+- Display Saved Data: View saved passwords and related information.
+- Copy and Visit URLs: Copy saved data and visit URLs directly.
-- Responsive Design: Fully responsive design that works seamlessly on various devices and screen sizes.
+- Responsive Design: Fully responsive design that adapts to different screen sizes.
-- User-Friendly Interface: Simple and intuitive interface for easy navigation and management of passwords.

 ### Technologies Used
 - React: For building the user interface.
+- Node.js: For backend development.
+- MongoDB: For database management.
+- Express.js: For server-side logic.
 - Tailwind CSS: For styling the application.

 <!-- # React + Vite